hngling/sciblog/content/dataviz/projects.md

 # Order that this section appears on the page.
 weight: 1

-title: My Projects
+title: Data Visualization
-subtitle: 'Display my school projects and side projects'
+subtitle: 'Showcase some of my DataViz from school projects or side projects'

 content:
   # Page type to display.
 E.g. project.